ozturkkl/framework-control/README.md

 - Fan mode selector is shown in the Fan Control panel header (hidden when not healthy).
 - Auto mode shows a short description; Manual shows a single slider; Curve opens the editor.
 - When not in Curve mode, the layout allocates more space to Telemetry/Power and a compact area to Fan Control.

+### Fan curve editor: live RPM overlay and calibration

+- Toggle live overlay with the speedometer button in the curve header.
+The overlay shows a crosshair at the current temperature and estimated duty% (from current RPM via calibration).
+- First‑time use prompts a guided calibration.
+The app steps through duties [100, 80, 60, 40, 20], measures stable RPM, then saves `fan.calibration.points` and `updated_at`.
+- Calibration temporarily switches to Manual mode and restores the previous mode when finished or cancelled.
+- Calibration data is persisted in the config and used only by the UI to map `RPM → duty%` using spline interpolation.

 ## Roadmap